Customer retention

 So don’t be afraid to share things that your business does well.
 If you run a restaurant, get your famous chocolate cake recipe out there.
 If you manage a small gym, share videos of routines designed by your trainers.
 Make videos, write blogs, take pictures, try to get your business out there sharing information in local spaces, like food magazines or news programmes.
 Letting people know how you do what you do makes them more invested in your service or product.

-Lastly, start measuring your customer acquisition cost
+Measure your customer acquisition cost

 Whether you’re trying to grow your customer base through social media or offline activities, it’s important to be able to measure whether or not those marketing efforts are delivering the best results, and which aren’t very effective at all for your business.
 Along with tracking new customers and customer churn rate, one KPI that’s really relevant in this instance is your customer acquisition cost (CAC).